 It's important to make sure your car is fully ready to handle the slippery and snowy roads that are a part of winter, and that includes the set of tires you're driving on.
 The Co-operators have a simple trick to determine if you need to replace them.

 The first thing you need to do is turn the quarter so the caribou’s nose is facing down.
 Next, insert the quarter into one of the grooves on your winter tire.
 Then, look at the caribou’s nose.
 If it’s covered, your winter tire is OK.

 However, if you can see the tip of the caribou’s nose, the tire should be replaced.
 Remember to check all four tires, as some may have more wear and tear than others.

 "Whether you’re a veteran of Canada’s roadways or facing winter driving for the first time, reach your destination safely by checking your winter tire treads before you travel.
-Winter tires can make all the difference,” says Nicole Bellefleur, associate vice-president of national product portfolio, the Co-operators.
+Winter tires can make all the difference,” says Nicole Bellefleur, director of national auto portfolio for the Co-operators.

 Check your winter tires quickly by using a quarter.
-Photo: Nathan Coleman.
+(Nathan Coleman).

 SHARPEN YOUR WINTER DRIVING